-If your Troop is completely Cookie Ready by the in-person Cookie Training date on your island, then you will receive a Cookie packet with all Selling Materials that day!

-Important Note: All Troop Cookie Managers and Troop Leaders/Co-Leaders will be uploaded into eBudde once the troop is Cookie Ready, as reflected in myGS.
+Once your Troop is Cookie Ready, the Council Cookie team on Oahu and Neighbor Island (NI) Managers will be in touch about Troop Cookie Packets to pick-up.
+Additionally, all Troop Cookie Managers and Troop Leaders/Co-Leaders will be uploaded into eBudde once the troop is Cookie Ready, as reflected in myGS.